Ross & Cromarty Roots

 The database is searchable by surname in the Quick Search box.
 The Advanced Search accepts combinations of personal names, year (of death) ranges, places, and burial sites.
 The searches can be sensitive to differences between eg. Macl, Mcl, McL, mac, mcl etc.

 Below the record summary you can add Comments, for example, about relevant research you may have done about the same, or, linked families.
-Any contributor receives email notification when further comments are made on an image they have commented on.
+Any contributor receives email notification when further Comments are made on an image they have commented on; alerts are also given to those with that image in their Album selection.
 In this way, useful collaborations can arise across the globe - a very powerful tool for family researchers.

 Some other points to note